 The truth is my weight is merely a manifestation of the life I'm living . . . a life completely out of control.
 I am clinically depressed and in a bad marriage; it's chipping away at my spirit.

-I'm on an extended sick leave from work taking care of my sick, bipolar, obese mother.
+I'm on an extended sick leave from work taking care of my sick mom who is living with bipolar disorder and obesity.

 >>>> I was ready to check out at 29 years of age.
 My life could be summed up in three words.
 Desperate.
 Hopeless.
 Decimated.
 I felt like I had no choice but to either end things or change them.
 I chose to change them.